joax/fw-fanctrl-gnome-shell-extension/README.md

   `~/.local/share/gnome-shell/extensions/fw-fanctrl/`

-2. Now copy the content of this repository into the folder.
+2. Now copy the content of `src/` into the folder.
 3. Restart your gnome-shell session and you should see the icon on the taskbar.